-We Asked an Expert How Easy It Is to Make Poppers
+We Asked An Expert How Easy It Is To Make Poppers

 Videos by VICE

+RIP to the world’s most disgusting headache, RIP to idiots drinking something from a bottle clearly marked “do not drink”, RIP to doing butt sex the right way.
+In the latest alkyl-nitrite related news, those little metallic cans of heart-pounding juice are pretty much over.
+MPs voted 309 to 228 against an amendment to the upcoming Psychoactive Substances Bill that aimed to exclude alkyl nitrites from the list of banned drugs.
+Basically it just means that when the bill goes through (as it almost certainly will) then poppers will be 100 per cent illegal in the UK.

 Of course, outlawing any drug just pushes it into the underground.
-Instead of going into a shop to make a legitimate legal purchase, people could be picking up Liquid Gold around the back of a co-op or brewing some of the good stuff in their mom’s bath.
+Instead of going into a shop to make a legitimate legal purchase, people could be picking up Liquid Gold round the back of Co-op or brewing some of the good stuff in their mum’s bath.

 In terms of your home lab, what would you need to make poppers?